FURK4NGG/ai-capture/README.md

 ✨ Capture AI combines the flexibility of coding-focused AI tools with everyday AI workflows in a single application.

+✨ Includes accessibility support for disabled people inside a single open and customizable AI system.

 ✨ Capture AI keeps long conversations fast and responsive by loading chats section-by-section instead of all at once.
 Chat data is stored locally on the computer rather than being constantly fetched from a remote database.